Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Related Work

-In ranking tasks, instruction-based language models have been integrated with ranking models to obtain more effective results~\cite{wang2023query2doc, gao2022precise, jiang2023active, yasunaga2023retrieval}.
-Specifically, there are two prevalent methods of combining these types of models: \textit{retrieve-then-generation} and \textit{generation-then-retrieve}.
-In the \textit{retrieve-then-generation} approach, the ranking model first retrieves a set of potentially relevant results based on the user query.
-Following this, the instruction-based language model generates a response or further refines the results based on these retrieved items.
-This method primarily relies on the ranking model's ability to understand and extract real-world information based on the user query, while the LLM is used to summarise the retrieved evidence to provide the user with a credible and comprehensive response~\cite{jiang2023active, yasunaga2023retrieval}.
-On the other hand, in the \textit{generate-then-retrieve} approach, the instruction-based LLM first generates a better query or response based on the user query, then the newly formulated query is processed by the ranking model as the new query input to retrieve or rank the documents in the collection~\cite{wang2023query2doc, gao2022precise}.
-In this paper, we investigate the generate-then-retrieve paradigm.
+For ranking tasks, instruction-based language models are integrated with ranking models to achieve more effective results~\cite{wang2023query2doc, gao2022precise, jiang2023active, yasunaga2023retrieval}.
+Specifically, there are two common ways to combine these models: \textit{retrieval-then-generation} and \textit{generation-then-retrieval}.
+In the \textit{retrieval-then-generation} approach, the ranking model first retrieves a set of relevant results based on the user's query.
+Then, the instruction-based language model generates a response based on the retrieved documents.
+This method relies primarily on the ranking model's ability to understand the user and extract corresponding information from their query, while the LLM is used to summarise the retrieved evidence to provide the user with a credible and comprehensive answer~\cite{jiang2023active, yasunaga2023retrieval}.
+In the \textit{generate-then-retrieval} approach, the instruction-based LLM is first used to generate a response based on the user's query, and this response is then processed by a ranking model as a new query to retrieve documents that provide evidence for its statements~\cite{wang2023query2doc, gao2022precise}.